tybiboune/Lytix/README.md

 currently ONLY works for masternodes, gonna adapt it to MAXnodes as soon as I can find the time

+- download install_MN419.sh script to your VPS

-First give the right permissions sudo chmod +x lytixmenu.sh
+- give the right permissions
+sudo chmod +x install_MN419.sh

 Then launch the script
-./lytixmenu.sh
+./install_MN419.sh

 and follow the instructions carefully!